-The Fulbright Student Program enables graduate students, young professionals, and artists from Mongolia to earn a master’s degree in the United States.
+The Fulbright (Foreign) Student Program enables graduate students, young professionals, and artists from Mongolia to earn a master’s degree in the United States.
 The program operates in more than 160 countries worldwide and grants approximately 4,000 scholarships to foreign students each year.

 Fulbright Student Program in Mongolia supports study in most fields of study but will give priority to candidates who plan to pursue studies in following fields:

 - Environmental Protection Technology